hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 All AU Core use case profiles are Observation profiles and AU Core
      * defines the agreed LOINC and SNOMED CT codes representing the concept in `Observation.code`.
 LOINC is included to align with international usage for representing Observation concepts.
 SNOMED CT is included because it is the preferred terminology for clinical use in Australia.
      * uses Observation.category to define nationally agreed categories requied to support consistent system interactions, such as search and filtering

-##### Profile specific implementation guidance:

-AU Core profiles include profile specific implementation guidance where narrative context is required to describe expected behaviour or use that cannot be fully expressed in constraints.
-The guidance is intended to be read together with the profile itself, the actor obligations, conformance rules defined in capability statements and any other referenced/relevant AU Core and AU Base guidance pages.
-Profile specific implementatuon guidance in AU Core is typically used to:
-  * provide qualification of an obligation in narrative that is not present in the obligation.
-    * describe expected behavior for AU Core actors that cannot be expressed directly in the profile, for example responders obligations when populating `Patient.identifier`
-    * dewscribe Meds
-  * explain coding behaviour and handling of unknown codes, for examp
-  * document conventions for common clinical patterns, for example AU Core Condition and AU Core Diagnostic Result Observation include guidance on how systems should populate and consume coded data when terminologies differ across systems, for example guidance on populating `code.text` and/or `coding.display` for responders and how these are handled by requesters
-    * representing body site, including laterality, using the guidance page
-    * representing no known condition for a patient using agreed SNOMED CT negation concepts in Condition.code
-   * Profile specific implementation guidance is only included where it is needed to support consistent use of the profile across AU Core implementations.
-Downstream implementation guides may add further implementation guidance for their own use cases but are expected to remain consistent with the AU Core guidance for the underlying profile when claiming compliance to that AU Core profile.

 #### Actor Approach
 AU Core Actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
 Each actor is defined by: